Groupix05/esp32-wii-controller/README.md

 Then run in the project folder:
 - cd components
+(rename arduino-esp32 before)
 - git clone --recursive https://github.com/espressif/arduino-esp32.git
 - cd arduino-esp32
 - git checkout 3.1.0-RC2
+(overwrite arduino-esp32 with the one from this branch)

 And in the root :
 - idf.py build